IT Outsourcing in Eastern Europe: 2026 Market Overview

 Problem #2: Work attitude.
 Since most Indian programmers are paid low wages, they often undertake multiple projects simultaneously.
 That’s why it’s common for them to show low motivation, dedication, and accountability.
 As a result, there’s a risk that performance will not meet the client’s expectations.

 Problem #1: Copyright issues.
 As it is known, Intellectual Property Rights (IPR) protection is of great importance when it comes to outsourcing.
-Since vendors gain access to sensitive data, they could put the exclusivity of the client’s end product at risk.
+Since vendors gain access to sensitive data, they could put the exclusivity of the client’s product at risk.
 Not all service providers in China comply with international IPR rules, which sometimes results in data breaches.
 Today, this poses a major concern, as the global average cost of data leakage in 2024 has reached $4.88 million.
 The same principle applies to quality control, as Chinese standards differ from those in the US and Europe.

 Problem #2: The language barrier.
-China’s #91 ranking may lead to inefficient communication and production and increase the chances of getting a poor-quality software product.
+China’s #91 ranking may lead to inefficient communication and production, and increase the chances of getting a poor-quality software product.

-3. BPO services outsourcing is booming
+4. BPO services outsourcing is booming

 Amidst the rise of the gig economy and the persistent challenge of finding skilled talent, technology companies are increasingly turning to outsourcing in Eastern Europe and other offshoring regions to fuel their growth.
 In fact, Business Process Outsourcing (BPO) stands out as a dominant force in the global outsourcing market, with forecasts predicting its market size to reach $603.4 billion by 2032, growing at a 9.1% CAGR.